xmtp/xmtp-dot-org/docs/faq.md

 ### Why my app is failing saying Buffer is not found

-If you get into issues with `Buffer` and `polyfills` check out the fix below:
+If you run into issues with `Buffer` and `polyfills`, see these solutions:

 1. Install the buffer dependency.